rebsonoliveira/sql-server/samples/databases/wide-world-importers/power-bi-dashboards/README.md

 The following dashboards are available:

 - [WWIDW-Sales.pbix](WWIDW-Sales.pbix) - Historical analysis of sales data from the WideWorldImportersDW OLAP database.
-- [WWI-SalesOrder.pbix](WWI-SalesOrder.pbix) - Real-time analysis of sales in the WideWorldImporters operational database.
+- [WWI-SalesOrders.pbix](WWI-SalesOrders.pbix) - Real-time analysis of sales in the WideWorldImporters operational database.
 Run [data generation](https://docs.microsoft.com/sql/sample/world-wide-importers/data-generation) in the WideWorldImporters database before using this dashboard for the best experience.

 <a name=disclaimers></a>